fbpx

 Symbol: Orange / Red-Orange

-So, what is a mythic rare in MTG?
-Introduced in 2008, Mythic Rares are the pinnacle of rarity and power.
+Introduced in 2008, Mythic Rares are the pinnacle of rarity.
 You have about a 1-in-8 chance of opening a Mythic Rare instead of a Rare.
-These are often legendary creatures, Planeswalkers, and epic spells that have a massive impact on the game.
-This category contains many of the most valuable mythic rares due to their power and scarcity.
+This category contains many of the most valuable cards due to their raw power and scarcity.

 Does Rarity Matter in MTG?
 The Link Between Rarity, Power, and Value